-How to Automate a Certificate of Insurance (COI)
+How to Automate Your Certificates of Insurance (COI)

 With STRATAFOLIO, you can automate your Certificate Of Insurance (COI) and insurance policy management.
 It is as simple as following the steps below: